 Roughly two hours later, Vance called Global News a second time.
 He acknowledged he had been “holding back” in his initial response, saying he had done so because he didn’t want to “betray confidences.”

 He then said that while he has met with the woman, the relationship was not sexual and that he was a “supporter” for her as she sought his advice regarding joining the lawsuit for victims of sexual misconduct and sexual harassment in the Canadian Forces.

 Sources also allege to Global News that Vance made a sexual comment toward a second, much younger junior soldier prior to becoming chief of defence, which a source described as unwanted.

-That comment, contained in documents obtained by Global News, appeared to have been sent from Vance’s military email account to a female corporal in 2012, when Vance was a major general and leading the Strategic Joint Staff.
+That comment, contained in documents obtained by Global News, appeared to have been sent from Vance’s military email account to a female private in 2012, when Vance was a major general and leading the Strategic Joint Staff.

-The female corporal had reached out to Vance for career advice.
+The female private had reached out to Vance for career advice.
 A response sent from Vance’s email account raises the prospect of going to a clothing optional vacation destination with her.
 Vance says that he has no recollection of the exchange and suggested that if it did occur, he would have intended it as a joke rather than a solicitation.

 He also said he would be willing to “apologize” if he did make the comment.

 A source with direct knowledge said that the woman shared the incident with the Canadian Forces Ombudsman but said that she did not file an official complaint.
 The office would not confirm whether any investigation was opened.

 In an interview with Global News, former military ombudsman Gary Walbourne said he could not confirm any details of the alleged incident.